cabal-club/cable/wire.md

 host's perspective, that user has issued no further posts interacting with a channel since a `post/leave` post was issued.

-Clients SHOULD issue a `post/join` post before issuing any other posts to a channel.
+Hosts SHOULD issue a `post/join` post before issuing any other posts to a channel.

 #### 5.4.4 State